Costa Rica Family Holidays

 Accommodation is a key part of the experience on our Costa Rica family holidays, focusing on small-scale lodgings rather than sprawling resorts, with plenty of character and independently owned.
 All our accommodation is categorised in four levels, from In Style (such as a boutique hotel with a pool) to Standard, Simple and Basic, which usually lets you rub shoulders with the locals.

 There are some unforgettable places to stay in Costa Rica with kids too, from a traditional hacienda just outside a national park to a Caribbean-themed hotel on the east coast.
-And you’ll find plenty of unique experiences on your Costa Rica family adventure, including a treehouse, an eco-lodge in the jungle, camping on a tiny island and a stay on a pineapple farm.
+And you’ll find plenty of unique accommodation experiences on your Costa Rica family adventure, including a treehouse, an eco-lodge in the jungle, camping on a tiny island and a stay on a pineapple farm.

-Costa Rica packing essentials
+Best time to visit Costa Rica & packing essentials

 Costa Rica’s climate is mostly hot and humid, so stick to lightweight natural fabrics such as cotton to help you keep cool, as well as sandals and plenty of swimsuits for a refreshing dip in the sea or pool.
 Do check when to go to Costa Rica as well, with different rainy seasons on the Caribbean and Pacific coasts.